-Remind learners that patterns also exist in math.
-They can follow different rules like addition, subtraction, multiplication, division or even a combination of them.

-1. Learners complete the following patterns.
-10 mins

-1 3 5 7 7 9 11 13,,,,

-6 12 18 24 30 36,,,,,

-1 4 10 22 46 94,,,,,

-Learners then share the rule they identified to complete the patterns.

-15 mins

-2. Learners should then work to create 5 of their own number patterns

-Encourage learners to use a combination of operation, for example, 'the next number is 3 times the previous minus 1', where the sequence would be '1, 2, 5, 14...'.

-3. Share this sequence with learners and ask them to identify the rule being followed and predict the next three numbers in it.
+1. Learners recap patterns by making completing the patterns below: 5 mins • K L L A K L L A, multiplication, division or even a combination of them.
+3. Learners complete the following patterns.
+5 mins 1 3 5 7 7 9 11 13 , 3.
+Learners should then work to create 5 of their own number patterns 15 mins , , , , , , , , , , , , , , , , , , , Encourage learners to use a combination of operation, for example, 'the next number is 3 times the previous minus 1', where the sequence would be '1, 2, 5, 14'.
+4. Share this sequence with learners and ask them to identify the rule 10 mins being followed and predict the next three numbers in it.

-Do not give away the answer too easily.
-Let learners experiment with numbers and try to figure out the rule on their own!

 - This sequence is called the Fibonacci Sequence.
-In this sequence, each number is the sum of the two numbers before it. - This sequence is found in patterns in nature like the branches of trees.

-5. Draw/show a similar image.

-Learners to work in pairs to see if they can identify the Fibonacci Sequence in the branches of the tree.

-The number of petals in a flower also consistently follows the Fibonacci sequence.
-Famous examples include the lily, which has three petals, buttercups, which have five, the chicory's 21, the daisy's 34, and so on. (show images of these flowers if possible)
+In this sequence, each number is the sum of the two numbers before it. - This sequence is found in patterns in nature like the branches of trees. - The number of petals in a flower also consistently follows the Fibonacci sequence.
+Famous examples include the lily, which has three petals, buttercups, which have five, the chicory's 21, the daisy's 34, and so on. (show images of these flowers if possible) - Draw/show a similar image.
+Learners to work in pairs to see if they can identify the Fibonacci Sequence in the branches of the tree. - Learners must now fill in this table to determine the ratio between consecutive terms of the Fibonacci sequence.
+(They can do it for the next 4 pairs).